-The proposed amendment will support the use of YANG, which commands broad industry support especially from network service providers, in networks that use IEEE Std 802.1AB.
-Both IEEE Std 802.1AB and YANG are already supported and used by multiple vendors/network providers/network users.
-There is a wide interest in the industry to manage LLDP via YANG models.
+The proposed amendment will support the use of YANG together with NETCONF, which commands broad industry support -especially from network service providers, in networks that use IEEE Std 802.1Q.
+Both IEEE Std 802.1Q and NETCONF are already supported and used by multiple vendors/network providers/network users.